Instructions for Authors, Supplementary Materials

 - If you are submitting more than one Supplementary Material file, we strongly suggest you use a common compressed file format such as TAR, TGZ, RAR, or ZIP.

-- Supplementary Materials must be submitted at the same time the article is first submitted (use the author submission form at http://sisc.siam.org).
+- Supplementary Materials must be submitted at the same time the article is first submitted (use the author submission form at http://juq.siam.org), or when requested by referees.
 They will be available to the editor and referees to inspect.
 The referees will be asked to give the materials at least a cursory look and verify that they are appropriate to accompany the article.

 - Beyond this, Supplementary Materials are generally not refereed, but the referees or editor may suggest changes, including removing some extraneous Supplementary Materials or moving items from the main text to the Supplementary Materials.